adsilvercomp/savor/README.md

 *James Kariuki* – *Created database collections, server side routing and logic for authentication, and handled the Passport and Bcrypt npm packages.*

-*Meynard Sabate* – *Assisted with Front end design and development.*
+*Meynard Sabate* – *Assisted with front end design and development.*

 <br/>
 <br/>